yi-ding-cs/EmT/README.md

 # EmT
-This is the pytorch implementation of EmT, a graph-transformer for EEG emotion recognition.
+This is the pytorch implementation of EmT, a graph-transformer for EEG emotion recognition, of our paper:

+Yi Ding and Chengxuan Tong and Shuailei Zhang and Muyun Jiang and Yong Li and Kevin Lim Jun Liang and Cuntai Guan, "EmT: A Novel Transformer for Generalized Cross-subject EEG Emotion Recognition", PDF available at [Arxiv](https://arxiv.org/abs/2406.18345).

 More information will be provided after acceptance.